-Clogged Underground Drains can cause a variety of problems to your gutter system.
+Clogged Underground Drains can cause a variety of problems to your gutter system and even induce water damage to your home.
 In this guide we explain how to tell if your underground drains are clogged, and what you can do to prevent this from happening.

-Some homes connect their gutter downspout drain to underground pipes.
-We call these gutter drains “underground drains“.
-The purpose of the underground gutter drainage is to re-direct the water away from the home, usually to the street or the sidewalk.
+We call these gutter drainage pipes “underground drains“.
+These underground drainage pipes re-direct the water away from the home, usually to the street or the sidewalk, in order to avoid water damage to the home or the foundation.
 Sometimes they even connect directly to the sewer line underground.

 When these underground drains become clogged, the water is no longer able to drain properly from the gutter system.
 This will cause water to overflow in different locations, and eventually cause damages to your gutter system.
 Keep in mind the drain could be partially clogged and allow some water through, or it could be completely clogged which won’t allow any water through.

 We’ll get right to the important stuff here.
 How to tell if your underground drain is clogged.
 The easiest way to find out, is to check these crucial points of the gutter system during rain.
 As with most problems with your gutter system, you’re not going to be able to identify the problem unless you observe your gutter system during rain.
 If there is a leak or clog, you may not find out until it is too late, because you never saw the signs.
 Here is a quick list of things to check during rain: